Directed Acyclic Outerplanar Graphs Have Constant Stack Number: Outerplanar DAGs have Constant Stack Number

 \begin{proof} We divide the proof into five parts.
 First we define~$\calP$ according to property~\propref{prop:parts_maximal_transitive_subgraphs}.
 Second, we analyze the subgraph of $G$ induced by the vertices of each part $P \in \calP$ and thereby verify property~\propref{prop:two_paths}.
 Third, we show that $\calP$ is indeed a directed \Hpartition, i.e., the quotient~$H := G/\calP$ is a well-defined directed graph.
 Then we show~\propref{prop:H_block_monotone}, i.e., that~$H$ is block-monotone.
 At last, we prove that the cut cover number for each block of $H$ is at most~$4$, verifying property~\propref{prop:block_cut_cover_number_bounded}.

-\proofsubparagraph{Construction of~$\calP$.} For each monotone vertex $u$ of $G$, let $P(u)$ be the set of vertices in the transitive subgraph below $u$.
-By definition we have $u \in P(u)$ and that $u$ is the only monotone vertex in $P(u)$.
+\begin{subproof}[Construction of~$\boldsymbol{\calP}$] For each monotone vertex $u$ of $G$, let $P(u)$ be the set of vertices in the transitive subgraph below $u$.
+By definition, we have $u \in P(u)$ and that $u$ is the only monotone vertex in $P(u)$.
 Moreover recall that the root of the construction tree $T$ is a monotone vertex and thus every transitive vertex of $G$ lies in $P(u)$ for some monotone $u$.
-Hence $\calP = \{ P(u) \mid u \text{ monotone vertex of $G$}\}$ is indeed a partition of $V(G)$ satisfying~\propref{prop:parts_maximal_transitive_subgraphs}.
+Hence $\calP = \{ P(u) \mid u \text{ monotone vertex of $G$}\}$ is indeed a partition of $V(G)$ satisfying~\propref{prop:parts_maximal_transitive_subgraphs}. \end{subproof}

-For the remainder of the proof it will be convenient to consider a construction sequence of $G$ in which any monotone vertex $u$ is immediately followed by the vertices in the transitive subgraph below $u$.
-We consider such sequence vertex by vertex and argue about intermediate versions of $G$ and $\calP$ (and thus of $H = G/\calP$).
+For the remainder of the proof it will be convenient to consider a construction sequence of $G$ in which every monotone vertex $u$ is immediately followed by the vertices in the transitive subgraph below $u$.
+We consider such a sequence vertex by vertex and argue about intermediate versions of $G$ and $\calP$ (and thus of $H = G/\calP$).
 At the beginning we have only the base edge $xy$ directed from $x$ to $y$, which are both labeled \lab{M}.
 Then $\calP = \{P(x), P(y)\}$ with $P(x) = \{x\}$ and $P(y) = \{y\}$.
-In each subsequent step, a vertex $u$ is stacked onto an edge $vw$.
-The parent of $u$ in the construction tree $T$ is the younger among $v,w$.
-If~$u$ is a transitive vertex (i.e., labeled~\lab{T} in~$T$), then~$u$ is simply added to the part $P$ in $\calP$ that contains the parent of $u$ in $T$.
-Otherwise, if~$u$ is a monotone vertex (i.e., labeled~\lab{M} in~$T$), then a new part $P(u)$ is added to~$\calP$ consisting of only~$u$. \Cref{fig:partition} shows an example of the resulting partition.
+In each subsequent step, a vertex $u$ is stacked onto an edge $vw$, where $ v,w $ are the parents of $ u $.
+Recall, however, that the \emph{parent of $u$ in the construction tree $T$} is the younger among $v,w$.\footnote{We remark that, unless stated otherwise, parent/child refers to the construction sequence.} If~$u$ is a transitive vertex (i.e., labeled~\lab{T} in~$T$), then~$u$ is simply added to the part $P$ in $\calP$ that contains the parent of $u$ in $T$.
+Otherwise, if~$u$ is a monotone vertex (i.e., labeled~\lab{M} in~$T$), then a new part $P(u)$ is added to~$\calP$ consisting of only~$u$. \Cref{fig:partition,fig:partition_properties} show an example of the resulting partition.
 Note that this iterative process indeed eventually results in the partition $\calP = \{P(u) \mid u \text{ monotone vertex of $G$}\}$ of $G$ as described above.